qemu/qemu/docs/interop/vhost-user.rst

   feature has been successfully negotiated, this message is submitted by master to the slave.
 The slave should return the message with a u64 payload containing the maximum number of memory slots for QEMU to expose to the guest.
-At this point, the value returned by the backend will be capped at the maximum number of ram slots which can be supported by vhost-user.
-Currently that limit is set at VHOST_USER_MAX_RAM_SLOTS = 8.
+The value returned by the backend will be capped at the maximum number of ram slots which can be supported by the target platform.

 ``VHOST_USER_ADD_MEM_REG``
   :id: 37